 We all know that situation.
 You’ve hosted a party.
 Everyone has behaved themselves and had a good time, but it’s now late, and you have to clean up and go to bed.
 But that one person is hanging tough, and painfully ignoring the social cues you are issuing that it’s time to go home.
 They were a great addition to the party, and welcome to come again if invited, but……

 The culture of the orthopedic OR has incorporated the hardware device sales rep as part of the team, and for good reason.
 The device rep often serves a critical piece in the mission, which is to deliver the best quality surgical outcome for the patient.
-A good rep often quarterbacks the the process in delivering the equipment, and can provide a resource for not only his/her equipment, but peripheral information pertinent to the procedure as well.
+A good rep often quarterbacks the process in delivering the equipment, and can provide a resource for not only his/her equipment, but peripheral information pertinent to the procedure as well.
 They know where things outside the room are, help the support staff with setting up and reviewing the equipment before the case begins, and can provide information to the staff about how to assemble and use instrumentation and consumable supplies such bone cement.
 They even will call their company to get answers and support for surgeon and staff questions that come up during the case, and relay the information to the surgical team.

 But this all comes at a cost for the healthcare provider.
-Studies show that having this high level of service adds about 20% to the cost of implants for an orthopedic case.
+Studies show that having this high level of service adds about 20-35% to the cost of implants for an orthopedic case.
 And the fact is, not all surgical cases require “white glove” service: from personal knowledge as a trauma rep, and through talking to other reps, I know that about 50-60% of orthopedic cases are “routine”.
 The equipment “lives” at the hospital, the staff knows the equipment cold, and the surgeon performs the surgery often.
-Familiarity breeds competence and confidence, and OR staff often prides themselves on self reliance.
+Familiarity breeds competence and confidence, and OR staff often pride themselves on self reliance.

 So are sales reps critical to the mission for “routine” surgical cases?